 While there has never been any proof that Ghost Boxes contact spirits on demand there are a few very specific conditions where the voices received on them have the potential to be credible.
 But it is virtually unheard of for these conditions to be demonstrated either on TV, Youtube or by paranormal investigation groups.
 The first one of these scenarios is if the voice heard on the Ghost Box was independently matched with that of a dead person via blind peer review by comparing what was heard with a verified recording of the deceased person picked out from other recordings of people, either live or dead.
 Much like the process used in a police line up.
+And if this is your aim, why not just use a tape recorder ?
 The second such condition under which data produced could be deemed legitimate is if a full apparition was standing next to the box and the words they were mouthing corresponded with that of the device and this was captured on video?
 How often have you ever heard of that occurring?

 “I know what I heard, and I don’t have to prove it to anyone” is not actually scientific proof of a claim.
 If I said that I saw a Unicorn, and my evidence to support this was “I know what I saw, and I don’t have to prove it to anyone” would that mean Unicorns exist?
 There have been many reports from people that say they have had extensive interactive conversations with their dead-relatives via Ghost Boxes.
 Despite there being no verifiable evidence of this, should they get a free pass because it brings comfort to them?
 No, they shouldn’t.
 How can you say that they should and still expect to be taken seriously as an investigator.
 The equipment used in paranormal research shouldn’t be utilized as some sort of “electronic dummy” that people can suck on.
 There are thousands of different religions out there, if you wish to find comfort after someone dies, please turn to them or a grief councilor and stop diluting the credibility of the paranormal field.